FOR IRELAND’S ENERGY SECURITY

 We’re 100% ready to deliver the offshore wind needed to help secure Ireland’s energy future, reduce carbon emissions and create local jobs.
 Ireland is a nascent market for offshore wind with huge potential and our leading pipeline of Irish offshore wind projects will significantly contribute to the Irish Government's target of achieving 7GW of offshore wind by 2030.

 "We’re ready to deliver the next phase of Arklow Bank Wind Park.
 This will help secure Ireland’s energy future, reduce carbon emissions and create local jobs"

-We’re ready to deliver Ireland’s first offshore wind farm of scale, Phase 2 of the 520MW Arklow Bank Wind Park off the coast of Co.
-Wicklow, by 2025.
+We’re ready to deliver Ireland’s first offshore wind farm of scale, Phase 2 of the 800MW Arklow Bank Wind Park off the coast of Co.
+Wicklow, by 2028.
 Arklow Bank Wind Park Phase 2 will be located 6km to 13km off the coast of Arklow, Co.
 Wicklow.
 The 520MW project is the next phase of wind energy development at Arklow Bank.
-The project has an export capacity of 520MW, enough to power almost 450,000 homes annually and offset over half a million tonnes of carbon emissions each year.
+The project will be capable of generating up to 800MW of renewable energy, enough to power over 800,000 homes annually and offset almost 1 billion kilos of carbon emissions each year.

 During construction and operation, we plan to support local businesses across South Wicklow and North Wexford, including companies in the supply chain in Wicklow Port and Arklow Harbour.
 We also plan to create around 80 full-time jobs to support the lifetime operation of the new offshore wind farm.
 These local jobs will be sustained over the lifespan of the wind farm and will be based out of a new purpose-built Operations Base at Arklow Harbour’s South Dock.